-At this point it enters typical “Women In Prison” film territory.
+At this point, it enters typical “Women In Prison” film territory.
 Sharon and Kate are taken to prison where they’re strip-searched (by male prison guards, of course) and witness fights, run afoul of brutal inmates with lesbian tendencies, and, of course, take group showers with other inmates (which Henri Charr helpfully lingers over their nude bodies as they wash themselves).
 After being framed again, this time for the stabbing of Kate’s cellmate, they’re set to a particularly brutal section of the prison where all the worst and most violent inmates are sent, where they endure more mistreatment.
-Eventually they’re set up in phoney escape attempt and the murder of another inmate (Chloe Cross), and forced to sign false confessions, now upgrading their sentences to life.
+Eventually, they’re set up in a phony escape attempt and the murder of another inmate (Chloe Cross), and forced to sign false confessions, now upgrading their sentences to life.

 Steve shows up as a guest at the party by the prosecutor from before, as a new member of The Shield this is his “initiation.”
 Steven is reluctant to go along with all this, he doesn’t approve of The Shield’s methods or this forced prostitution.
-Kate is surprised to see him there, and goes with him to a bedroom to have sex, but he asks her to explain what’s going on, and he agrees to secretly help her and Sharon expose the Shield and get free.
+Kate is surprised to see him there and goes with him to a bedroom to have sex, but he asks her to explain what’s going on, and he agrees to secretly help her and Sharon expose the Shield and get free.
 This is dangerous for all of them, as we see that anyone who doesn’t go along with The Shield gets killed.
 With the ladies working from the inside and Steve working from the outside, it’s a race to uncover the conspiracy before they’re caught.
 It all races to a thrilling and explosive finish.

 Categories: WOMEN IN PRISON MOVIES